cesoun/kjv-bible-api/README.md

 # kjv-bible-api

-This is a project for CST-235.
-I really didn't want to do this in Java, so I didn't.

 I'm fairly confident the text is parsed properly to json but if it isn't then just shoot a PR in or something.
 Hopefully nothing is missing though.

 ## Swagger / OpenAPI